lightningkite/mirror-kotlin/README.md

 //["string1","string2"]
 ```

-To start using the automatically-created serializers from the plugin, you need to call the setup function you created using the plugin.
+Make sure you call your setup function before attempting to serialize or deserialize things through reflection.
+See [Mirror File](#mirror-file).

 ```kotlin
 setupFunctionName()